Occupational Health Surveillance Program

 The Occupational Health Surveillance program has epidemiologists, evaluators and outreach specialists that conduct the following activities:

-• Investigate and intervene in situations with an ongoing risk of exposure by referring cases to the Industrial Hygiene Consultation program for technical assistance
+- Investigate and intervene in situations with an ongoing risk of exposure by referring cases to the Industrial Hygiene Consultation program for technical assistance.

-• Develop and implement interventions that will reduce the risk of exposures in the future
+- Develop and implement interventions that will reduce the risk of exposures in the future.

-• Monitor both the immediate and long-term health effects of occupational exposure
+- Monitor both the immediate and long-term health effects of occupational exposure.

-• Educate the medical community about adverse health effects from occupational exposures
+- Educate the medical community about adverse health effects from occupational exposures.

-• Collaborate with partners to identify methods to modify work practices and share this information with companies that have similar exposures
+- Collaborate with partners to identify methods to modify work practices and share this information with companies that have similar exposures.

 The Occupational Health Surveillance program oversees a number of registries and programs.

-• Fundamental Occupational Health Surveillance
+Occupational Health Indicators

-The US Department of Labor sponsored Census for Occupational Injuries (CFOI) program is a data collection program while the NIOSH sponsored Fatality Assessment and Control Evaluation program (FACE) conducts site visits and makes recommendations for preventing future injuries.
+The US Department of Labor sponsored Census for Occupational Injuries program is a data collection program while the National Institute for Occupational Safety and Health sponsored Fatality Assessment and Control Evaluation program conducts site visits and makes recommendations for preventing future injuries.

-• Occupational Health Registries
+Occupational Health Registries

 Laboratories and health care providers are required to report all blood lead results performed on New York State residents and employees, along with reportable levels of mercury, arsenic and cadmium.